dbbrandt/fae-app/README.md

 At the same time, I was looking to build a personal consulting site that could host a blog.
 At about that time, I came across [fae-cms](https://www.faecms.com/documentation) which was created and recently open-sourced by [Fine Design Group](https://www.wearefine.com/).
 It is a Rails 5 based content management system (CMS), more a framework than a full CMS and packaged as a gem.
 I has reasonable hooks to and features with and extend for your own needs.
 I decided, why not evaluate it while building my site.
 Fae-cms was developed by Fine as an internal project to accelerate custom site development.
 If it works for them, maybe I could use it to build a general purpose site that supports blogging.

 ### A novice's guide to using fae-cms

+I've provided a [sample project](https://github.com/dbbrandt/fae-app) built in this tutorial in Github.

 _What you need to get started:_